ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 Elizabeth thanked him from her heart, and then walked towards the table where a few books were lying.
-He immediately offered to fetch her others--all that his library afforded.
+He immediately offered to fetch her others -- all that his library afforded.

 "And I wish my collection were larger for your benefit and my own credit; but I am an idle fellow, and though I have not many, I have more